 He was also friendly with New York Giants owner Horace Stoneham, serving as a scout for the Giants from 1956 to 1975.
 His most notable signing was Orlando Cepeda.
 He also signed Jose Pagan and Coco Laboy out of Puerto Rico, and thanks to Alfonso Gerard, who became one of Pedrín's bird dogs, he found Julio Navarro and José Morales in the Virgin Islands.
 Three other players signed by Pedrin to their first professional contract with the Santurce Cangrejeros were Rubén Gómez, Roberto Clemente and Juan Pizarro.

 Zorrilla helped open the doors in the major leagues to players of African descent (both American and Caribbean).
 Right from the beginning the Santurce Cangrejeros in the winter of 1939-40, Zorrilla secured the services of first-rank Negro Leaguers such as Josh Gibson.
-Other negro leagues with the team were Billy Byrd, Roy Campanella, Dick Seay, Ray Dandridge, Raymond Brown, Willard Brown, Bob Thurman, Buster Clarkson, Earl Taborn, John Ford Smith, Satchel Paige, Sam Jones, Bill Greason, George Crowe, Leon Day, Dan Bankhead, and the great Willie Mays.
+Other negro leaguers with the team were Billy Byrd, Roy Campanella, Dick Seay, Ray Dandridge, Raymond Brown, Willard Brown, Bob Thurman, Buster Clarkson, Earl Taborn, John Ford Smith, Satchel Paige, Sam Jones, Bill Greason, George Crowe, Leon Day, Dan Bankhead, and the great Willie Mays.

 Zorrilla was also a legislator, serving in Puerto Rico's House of Representatives from 1961 to 1968.
 He was a highly principled man, admired and respected by all.
 He was viewed as a father figure by many of his players.